robinbryce/quorum-gcp-preemptible/blog-series/article.md

 * Create an empty GCP project, set the project id explicitly so that it matches the project name (just because it is fewer names to keep track of)
-* Enable the compute engine api
-* Enable the service usage api (it may be by default)
+* Enable the Compute Engine API
-* Enable Cloud DNS api
 * Enable Kubernetes Engine API
+* Enable Cloud DNS API
+* Enable Secrets Manager API
+* Enable the Service Usage API (it may be by default)

 All can be found at APIs & Services / API Library